jenwankwo/pixelMaker/README.md

 OR
 Download or Clone the Project .
 After getting the file , Open the index.html in your browser to see the website up and running .

+## Support this work by clicking the like button!